Skip to content

 Key = x , Value = 9

-Number of dictionary elements: 2
+Number of elements in the dictionary: 2

 4.4 Sets set

-Sets are unordered collections of unique elements.
+Sets are unordered collections of non-repeating elements.

 Python